 Did you know that the diet of a child can directly affect their performance in school?
 Diet and sufficient nutrient consumption is directly associated with the capacity to learn.

-In order to fuel this rapid development, children need a constant reliable flow of energy for their nervous system.
+In order to fuel this rapid development, children need a constant reliable flow of energy and nutrients for their nervous system.

 The brain’s primary source of fuel is glucose.
 And the brain uses it’s fair share.
 It weighs two percent of our body weight yet uses twenty percent of circulating glucose.